 - Studio Audience

-- And the "Name That Tune Orchestra", led by Tommy Oliver, Stan Worth, and Harry Salter.
+- And the "Name That Tune Orchestra", led by Tommy Oliver (not that one), Stan Worth (above), and Harry Salter.

 This show provides examples of: